The Scandal Syndrome

-Public Speaking is a research project in collaboration with Maria Karlsson, Ph.D in Literary Studies, and a senior lecturer in Rhetoric at the Department of Literature, Uppsala University and Marysia Lewandowska, former professor at Konstfack.
-The project was funded by the Swedish Research Council/Vetenskapsrådet.
+The Scandal Syndrome is a project in collaboration with Maria Karlsson, Ph.D in Literary Studies, and a senior lecturer in Rhetoric at the Department of Literature, Uppsala University.
+The project includes films, articles and publications.
 The below article is a part of the project which focuses on the cultural, social and political aspects of the art scandal in relation to the change of the media landscape and the rise of political populism in Europe during the last two decades.

 The Art Scandal in the Public Sphere and in the Field of Art